-The Teaching Counselor - CTC 107 (to be offered in 2015)
+The Teaching Counselor - CTC 107

 When it comes to international mindedness, social responsibilities, and transition, counselors are key leaders of the mission statement and affective student learning outcomes in international schools.
 Therefore, counselors devote considerable time and focus to teaching in schools, hence the Teaching Counselor.

 This course offers skills for counselors teaching in the classroom and presenting to student and adult audiences and will include:

 Practicing and refining skills for working in classrooms and for delivering parent education sessions.